anna-stacey/Nlab/glossing_guidelines.md

 ## Morpheme Boundaries

 Boundary types should match between segmentation and gloss lines.
+Word boundaries should match between transcription, segmentation, and gloss lines (with the exception of clitics, as explained [below](#clitics])).

 #### Regular Morphemes
 The hyphen (-) is the default boundary used to separate morphemes.
 Note that this includes lexical suffixes, as they are not indicated by their own boundary type (unlike for Thompson and Thompson (1992, 1996), who used '=' for this purpose).

-#### Reduplication
+#### Reduplicating Morphemes
-Reduplication is marked with a tilde (~), unless the morpheme is also an infix, in which case it justs get infixing marking (see next section).
+Reduplication is marked with a tilde (~), unless the morpheme is also an infix, in which case it justs get infixing marking (see [next section](#infixes)).
 Reduplicating affixes are:
 - the affectative (AFF~)
 - <u>the augmentative (AUG~) / plural (PL~)</u>
 - the characteristic (~CHR)